savob/savobajic.ca/content/projects/personal/website.md

 {{< fig src="/images/website-portfolio-clip.png" caption="A section from the print portfolio" >}}

 After many rounds of tweaking of the `.html` templates and my `.css` files, I've arrived at what I can comfortably call my final layout for my site.
-I may fool around with making a "dark" theme or something else more experimental, but feel that layout of content itself is what I want.

-### General Layout
+## General Layout

 I wanted the website to have a constant header and footer on every page to help with navigation, even if the footer isn't quite utilized right now.
 Between these would rest the content of each page.